Dooez/ventoy-catppuccin/README.md

 This is a Ventoy theme using Catppucin palette.
 The theme is configured for Ventoy's default 1024x768 resolution, viewed on 16:9 screen.

 ## Previews
 Previews are captured in VM and scaled from 1024x768 to 1920x1080 in Gimp.
+Text looks strange when scaled this way.
+On my monitor native scaling results in a much better text, but neither do I know how to reproduce it syntheticaly, nor am I sure that you will have similar results.

 <details>
 <summary>🌻 Latte</summary>